 Shannon, the Director and founder of ActiveLife, graduated from Dalhousie University's physiotherapy program in 1996.
-She is one of only a small number of PTs in Atlantic Canada with a Diploma in Sport Physiotherapy, is on Sport Physiotherapy Canada’s national executive board and teaches the Sport Physiotherapy module at Dalhousie University.
+She is one of only a small number of PTs in Atlantic Canada with a Diploma in Sport Physiotherapy, has served on Sport Physiotherapy Canada’s national executive board and teaches the Sport Physiotherapy module at Dalhousie University.
 She has provided sports injury care to elite athletes at national & international events & is a physio provider for the Canadian Sport Centre-Atlantic.
 She has a special interest and education in running injuries, vestibular rehabilitation and concussion management.
 She was selected the "2007 Physiotherapist of the Year" by the Nova Scotia College of Physiotherapists.

 JR graduated from Dalhousie University's School of Physiotherapy in 2006 and obtained a Master of Science in Sports Physiotherapy (Bath, UK; 2013).
 JR has been active in the sports community as team therapist for both the Weeks Major Midget Hockey Club and the MacGregor Kinsmen Midget AAA Baseball Team since 2008.
 This year he takes over as the head therapist for the Weeks Jr A Crushers.
 JR has acted as the Clinical Director of FUNFitness for Special Olympics Nova Scotia since 2008, also setting up a screen in PEI and is currently in the process of setting screens up for the National Games in 2016 and 2018.
 He has completed courses in orthopedic and manual therapy, acupuncture, golf injury prevention and rehabilitation and concussion rehabilitation.